T4KUUY4/Voron-Stuff/KlickyProbeZoffset/ReadMe.md

 7. Calibrate your z-offset the old fashioned paper way.
 Make sure to `SAVE TO PROBE` and not `SAVE TO ENDSTOP`
 8. Enjoy :)

+## What if I swap my Nozzle
+1. If you decide to swap nozzles, recalibrate your z-offset

 ## Important Notes & Tips
 1. Always test your freshly set up z offset on the outer edges of your print surface.
 Incase anything goes wrong, you will only scratch the edge and not the middle.
 2. Your z-offset will change when you swap nozzles.
 This is the only time you have to recalibrate z-offset